 Google is constantly changing its standards for what makes a site “authoritative,” and which ranking signals are most important, but there are some tenets that have been consistent, such as high quality content and reputable, natural backlinks.
 So what happens when one of these ranking signals, such as a backlink pointing to your site, disappears?

 First, let’s take a look at the relationship between backlinks and site rankings.
-In the old days of SEO, search marketers would litter the web with backlinks, knowing their association with higher page rank.
+In the old days of SEO, search marketers would litter the web with cheap, free backlinks, knowing their association with higher page rank.
 Fortunately for web users, Google has released a series of updates, including Google Penguin, which eliminated spam-like backlink practices in favor of a more natural system of authority measurement.
+That’s only one of the many reasons to be aware of the best link building services so you know how to avoid poor-quality.

 What does that mean for modern link builders?
 Well, like we mentioned, there’s a bit of a veil blocking us from understanding exactly what makes a link significant in the eyes of Google.
 We know that Google can tell when a link is relevant (such as determining whether the location of the link is related to the host site’s industry), and keeps count to detect when a site is engaging in spam.
 But we also know that adding more high-quality links (and their new cousin, brand mentions) generally results in higher domain authority over time.